samuell/glow/README.md

 ### Example component, STDIN reader

 First let's just have a look at how a component looks.
 Every component has one or more "in" and "outports", consisting of struct-fields of type channel (of some type that you choose. []byte arrays in this case).
-Then it has a run method that initializes a go-routine, and reads on the inports, and writes on the outports, as it processes incoming "data packets":
+Then it has a run method that initializes a go-routine, and reads on the inports, and writes on the outports, as it processes incoming "data packets".
+Finally, as you can see in the OutChan() method, it provides a convenience method for each outgoing chan field, that initializes the channel and returns it, which can later be used for easier wiring of the network:

 ````go
 package glow